IsaiahTT/Challenge_10/README.md

-# ETF Analysis with SQL and Viewing it Using Voila
+# Clustering Crypto Currencies By Performance Using K-Means

 This Jupyter notebook is meant to demonstrate the difference in results of the same crypto currency portfolio data prepared in different ways using K-Means along with StandardScaler and PCA which also come with SciKit, and ends with a conclusional insight on how one might try to use the differences in results.
 This Jupyter notebook contains the to kinds of resulting data of an analysis of a crypto currency portfolio, being two separate elbow plots for each prepared data set showing how best to cluster the scatter plots which come after each.